RobertasVasiliauskas/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Rock paper scissors game using JavaScript and browser console,
+Rock paper scissors game using JavaScript and browser console.
+First project using JavaScript.